Skip to main content

 The Dissertation/Thesis Submission & Formatting webinar is held quarterly and provides an overview of the dissertation/thesis submission process and formatting guidelines.
 Please refer to the full formatting manual for detailed formatting information.
 RSVP for the next webinar via the "Register Now" button in the "Attend a Formatting Webinar" section below this one.

-The slides from the April 16 Spring 2024 dissertation/thesis submission & formatting webinar can be found here.
+The slide deck from the January 21 Fall 2025 dissertation/thesis submission & formatting webinar can be found here.

 If you are unable to attend a webinar, the information is available in 4 topic-based recordings below.